stanzhengdev/db-readings/read/highlights.md

 - Unique 64 bit chunks on chunkserver
 - Mark and sweep later for garbage collection.
 Marked as Hidden
 - 3 Replications

+# How to read papers
+- Three passes
+- Abstract, Bullets, Conclusions